njk464/2019-ectf-cmucode/README.md

 Usage: `query`

-This command queries the ext4 partition of the SD card for all games and prints the name of each to stdout.
+This command queries the ext4 partition of the SD card for all games and prints the name of each to stdout if the user is allowed to install that game.
 This is done using the `mesh_query_ext4` function.
 This function is derived from the hush shell `ext4fs_ls` function provided by u-boot.
 The `mesh_query_ext4` function is a standalone function that sets the read device to the second partition on the sd card and